saberespoder/sep-guidelines-draft/doc/index.md

 Download Sketch file: https://www.dropbox.com/s/fbfjzhll70dbm1h/SaberespoderGuidline.sketch?dl=0

-In my current version of Sketch it has a problem with recognising and using text styles, so there're text styles created and organised in the file but for now for me it's impossible to use it or copy to another file.
+In my current version of Sketch it has a problem with recognising and using text styles, so there are text styles created and organised in the file but for now for me it's impossible to use it or copy to another file.
 I'll update .sketch file when this issue will be fixed.